OfficeChromatography/quanTLC_Installation/README.md

 # quantTLC_Installation

-Download the repository and copy the installation script to your raspberry pi.
+Download the repository as zip and copy the installation script to your raspberry pi.

 In the terminal, start the installation with: sudo bash quanTLC_install.sh |& tee quanTLC-install.txt